 In all likelihood, the new rules will affect most LLPs because, more often than not, only senior partners have significant influence over business affairs.
 Where these rules apply, Limited Liability Partnerships are required to pay members’ salaries and National Insurance Contributions through PAYE.

 Limited liability is a form of financial protection that reduces the amount of money each partner has to contribute toward debts and third-party claims.
 The liability of an LLP and its members is limited to what the partners invest and any personal guarantees put in place.
 Beyond this, members’ assets and finances are protected.

 This is one of the foremost reasons to form a limited liability business.
 Traditional partnerships have unlimited liability, so the partners are wholly responsible for all debts.

 What are the filing requirements of an LLP?

-LLPs must file annual accounts and a confirmation statement with Companies House every year.
+Limited Liability Partnerships must file annual accounts and confirmation statements at Companies House every year.
 Any changes to their registered details must be reported to Companies House as soon as possible.
 Designated members are responsible for fulfilling these requirements.

-LLP members are responsible for preparing and filing their own Self Assessment tax returns with HMRC every year and paying Income Tax and NI on their individual profits.
+LLP members are responsible for preparing and preparing their own Self Assessment tax returns for HMRC every year and paying Income Tax and NI on their individual profits.